KoenZomers/KeePassOneDriveSync/README.md

 ** NOTICE **
 I've received several messages of people upgrading to 2.0.1.1 reporting that OneDrive stopped syncing for them after upgrading.
 I'm trying to fix this in the code.
 In the meantime you can easily fix this yourself by deleting your existing KeePass sync config through Tools > OneRiveSync Options and hitting CTRL+S again to set up your sync again.
 After this it should work again.
 If not, let me know.

+Version 2.0.1.2 - February 5, 2018

+- Generated a new client secret for the OneDrive for Business API as it expired at February 2, 2018 and caused all syncs using this provider to stop working.
+The new client secret has and endless lifetime so it should not occur again.
+Reported through issue https://github.com/KoenZomers/KeePassOneDriveSync/issues/51

 Version 2.0.1.1 - January 12, 2018

 - Upgraded KoenZomers.OneDrive.Api to v2.1.0.1 in which several issues with uploading to shared drives have been fixed